top of page

 Diagnostic advances, artificial intelligence and new technologies relevant to clinical pathologists and laboratory professionals.

-Chair: Daniela Cirillo, Rita Macedo
+Chairs: Daniela Maria Cirillo, Rita Macedo

-16:30 Daniel Maria Cirillo, San Raffaele Hospital, Milan
+16:45 Daniela Maria Cirillo, San Raffaele Hospital, Milan

 GL06 Co-development of new drugs and diagnostics to prevent drug resistance emergence